Home » Beauty » Hair » Senegalese Twists: 47 Gorgeous Ideas to Help You Slay this Look

 lady wearing long Senegalese braids and presing phone

-This type goes beyond your shoulders to your lower back or waist.
+This style goes beyond your shoulders to your lower back or waist.
 Though they consume more hair extensions, they’re attractive and are worth the investment.

 smiling lady wearing red long Senegalese twists